 While a living trust can reduce the costs and delays involved in winding up of a decedent’s affairs after death, many administrative duties have to be completed by the successor trustee.
 Read More…

 WILLS AND TRUSTS CHALLENGES AND OTHER PROBATE LITIGATION

 Litigation over wills, trusts, conservatorships, and related financial elder abuse claims can be difficult to understand and is extremely complex.
 Read More…

 CREDITOR CLAIMS AGAINST A DECEDENT OR A DECEDENT’S ESTATE

 One of the purposes of estate administration is to ensure that the decedent’s debts and liabilities are paid.
 While the law requires that “known or reasonably ascertainable” creditors be given notice of the administration, this does not always happen.
 Read More…

 Our elder population in Orange, Riverside and Los Angeles Counties has grown in the last decade due to advances in modern medicine.
 Elders are some of the most vulnerable members of society and are particularly susceptible to fraud and exploitations of their wealth.
 Read More…

-A guardianship is a court proceeding in which a guardianship is appointed by the court to protect a minor or a minor’s estate.
+A guardianship is a court proceeding in which a guardian is appointed by the court to protect a minor or a minor’s estate.
 Oftentimes, a guardian of a minor is appointed to protect the child’s interest while the parents of the child are still living.
 Read More…